Skip to Main Content

 • Tigers' Colt Keith: Not in Sunday's lineup

-Keith is out of the lineup for Sunday's game at Minnesota, Evan Woodbery of MLive.com reports.
-Keith is mired in a 2-for-25 slump and will take a seat for Sunday's series finale.
-Buddy Kennedy will step in at second base and bat sixth.
+Keith is out of the lineup for Sunday's game against the Red Sox, Evan Woodbery of MLive.com reports.
+Keith is mired in an 0-for-14 slump and will sit Sunday for the second time in Detroit's past three games.
+Zach McKinstry will receive another start at second base while batting seventh.

 ...
 See More ...
 See Less